-The Bank has developed a remuneration framework that is based on total remuneration ranges that differ among hierarchical levels and nature of business and on the basis of a gender neutrality, including identified staff.
+The Bank has developed a remuneration framework that is based on total remuneration ranges that differ among hierarchical levels and nature of business and based on gender neutrality, including identified staff.
 Total remuneration ranges are reviewed annually taking into consideration market trends and current legal requirements.
-To this end, data from Compensation and Benefits Surveys, provided from external consultants, is used as benchmark.
+To this end, data from Compensation and Benefits Surveys, provided by external consultants, is used as benchmark.

-It should be noted that employees engaged in internal control functions are independent from the business units they oversee and have appropriate authority, and are remunerated in accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control.
+It should be noted that employees engaged in internal control functions are independent from the business units they oversee and have appropriate authority and are rewarded in accordance with the achievement of the objectives linked to their functions, independent of the performance of the business areas they control.

 The remuneration of the employees in the independent control functions is predominantly fixed, to reflect the nature of their responsibilities.
 The variable remuneration of control functions, i.e. Group Risk Management, Group Compliance and Group Internal Audit, is not based on the financial performance of the Units they monitor.
-On the other hand, the variable remuneration is based on simple and clear criteria formed on the basis of control objectives and to some extent on the performance of the Bank as a whole.
+On the other hand, the variable remuneration is based on simple and clear criteria formed based on control objectives and to some extent on the performance of the Bank as a whole.